sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1300 - types.md

 Recognizes digits in USA decimal notation (for example, 1,500.06):

 - digits are in the format recognized by the [Number](doc:types#number) type
+- digits are optionally preceded or succeeded by a negative sign (-)
 - digits are optionally preceded by a USA dollar sign ($)

 Examples: